Brokerage Fee Options

-Under our MLS Flat Fee Plans, a Brokerage Fee IS NOT required in the listing agreement; but it is recommended.
+Under our MLS Flat Fee Plans, a Buyer Agent Commission IS NOT required in the listing agreement; but it is recommended.

 Licensed Brokers and Agents are directed by the Utah Division of Real Estate to have a signed contract (A Buyer Broker Agreement) with the Buyer noting a specific amount of incentive that the Brokerage charges for Buyer Agent Services.
 The Utah Real Estate Purchase Contract (the "REPC") notes in Section 5.
 CONFIRMATION OF AGENCY DISCLOSURE.
 Buyer and Seller acknowledge prior written receipt of agency disclosure provided by their respective agent that has disclosed the agency relationships confirmed below.
 At the signing of the REPC:

-Traditionally a Buyer Agent is looking for a BAC of 3%, (2.5% is more common in the internet world); most likely this 3% amount is noted on the required Buyer Broker Agreement.
+Traditionally a Buyer Agent is looking for a BAC of 3%*, most likely this 3% amount is noted on the required Buyer Broker Agreement.
 This is the inducement to the Buyer Agents to represent the Buyer.
 If the MLS BAC shows differently, the incentive may become part of the negotiation.
 A Buyer Agent Commission offered from the Listing Brokerage to the Buyer Brokerage over the MLS is a liability to the Listing Brokerage.
 As the Listing Broker; I am responsible for any Buyer Agent Commission (the "BAC") offered to member Agents over the MLS system. (see.
-Listing Agreement Item 2.0 Brokerage Fee) The Brokerage Fee must be accounted for by escrow instructions at Settlement with the Title Company.
-From the Brokerage fee contracted, we retain 1/2% and offer the balance as the BAC in the traditional area of the MLS.
-For an "In House Sale" the Brokerage Fee is reduced. (see 2.1 Unrepresented Buyers).
+Listing Agreement Item 2.0 Brokerage Fee) An additional 1/2% is added to the BAC for Company liability and incentive.
+The Brokerage Fee must be accounted for by escrow instructions at Settlement with the Title Company.
+For an "In House Sale" the overall cost of sale may be reduced. (see 2.1 Unrepresented Buyers).

 *Real Estate Commissions are negotiable and are not established by law.

-Based on tradition we do recommend a Brokerage Fee of 3 to 3.5%; This amount would translate to a MLS posted BAC of 2.5 to 3%.
-The choice of incentive is yours and can be modified as your desire.
-(3.5% = a BAC of 3% 3% = a BAC of 2.5% etc....)
-Base on our experience, the internet has caused a BAC of 2.5% posted to the MLS to be very marketable.
+Based on tradition we do recommend a Buyer Agent Commission of 2.5 to 3%; Based on our experience, the internet has caused a BAC of 2.5% posted over the MLS to be very marketable.